annilq/chat-ollama/README.md

 ### plan to do
-1. markdown render
-2. add model
+1. add model

+### i18n
+tip5 longpress
+tip1 double tap to

 ### Thanks to below Apps